Short story

 She never saw the result.

 “We all have preconceptions.
 We form opinions without adequate knowledge.
 Drawing is no different.
-When we draw an ear, we think we already know how it is.
+When we draw an ear, we think we already know what it is.
 We’ve drawn many, but we’ve seen few.

 “Is that cheating…?
 No, it’s not.
 Painting is not skill-bragging.